 A drop down rig for long range

-The is rig was from the plaice rig used by the late Adrian Farely.
+This rig was adapted from the plaice rig used by the late Adrian Farely.

 The Power Gum will maintain tension on the snood when clipped down while releasing on hitting the sea.
 A lift of the rod tip will move the lead and ensure that the snood sits away from the rig body.